-In this paper, we apply the Keldysh formalism for transport calculations in multiple-band non-interacting Fermi systems.
+In this paper, we apply the Keldysh formalism for transport calculations in multiple-band noninteracting Fermi systems.
 This treatment simultaneously takes into account the Berry curvature effects (interband coherences) and scattering, allowing us to immediately account for such physical effects as side-jump scattering and skew scattering within the same footing.
-We calculate the AHE analytically and numerically for the Rashba model and find in agreement with Onoda et al. three distinct regimes: the skew scattering regime, the disorder independent regime, and the dirty regime in which, although the basis of theory is not as well established, a distinct rapid reduction of the AHE is observed as the conductivity $\sigma{xx}$ diminishes.
-Even though almost all ferromagnetic systems are three dimensional, the findings of this simple 2D model has been linked to higher dimensional systems arguing that most likely the major contributions to the AHE come from the band anti-crossing regions similar to one observed in the Rashba model.
+We calculate the AHE analytically and numerically for the Rashba model and find, in agreement with Onoda et al.,^{1,20} three distinct regimes: the skew-scattering regime, the disorder independent regime, and the dirty regime in which, although the basis of theory is not as well established, a distinct rapid reduction of the AHE is observed as the conductivity σ{xx} diminishes.
+Even though almost all ferromagnetic systems are three dimensional (3D), the findings of this simple 2D model has been linked to higher dimensional systems arguing that most likely the major contributions to the AHE come from the band anticrossing regions1 similar to one observed in the Rashba model.
+We further analyze the scaling found in the dirty regime 1,20 in which the AHE seems to diminish in a manner that can be approximated as $\sigma{xy} \sim \sigma{xx}^{\varphi}$, with φ being close to 1.6.
+Some experimental results claim to confirm such scaling;37-41 however, treatment of some of these experimental results has to be done with extra care as the region of interest is often restricted to less than a single decade, the materials have strong mangetoresistances and in-plane anisotropies associated with them, and most of the data associated with the zero-field calculation are in fact at very high magnetic fields.

-We further analyze the scaling found in the dirty $regime^{1,20}$ in which the AHE seems to diminish in a manner that can be approximated as: $\sigma{xy} \sim \sigma{xx}^{\varphi}$ with $\varphi$ being close to 1.6.
-Some experimental results claim to confirm such scaling;37,38,39,40,41 however, treatment of some of these experimental results has to be done with extra care as the region of interest is often restricted to less than a single decade, the materials have strong mangetoresistances and in-plane anisotropies associated with them, and most of the data associated with the zero field calculation is in fact at very high magnetic fields.
-Although our numerical results confirm this scaling, it is found to be in a very narrow region as the quasiparticle approximation fails when $\tau \varepsilon_F \sim 1$ .
-In addition, changing the sign of the scatterer changes the sign of the skew effect and no scaling is observed.
+Although at first sight our numerical results may seem to confirm this scaling, the closer analysis reveals that the selfconsistent T-matrix approximation (TMA), which is the cornerstone of the formalism, fails when $\tau \varepsilon_F \sim 1$ leaving us with insufficiently wide range of applicability of our theory (and others based on the TMA) for scaling claims.
+In addition, for the repulsive impurity potentials, the crossover from the disorder independent (intrinsic) regime to the skew-scattering regime is always accompanied by the sign change of the AHE which can shrink the AHE reduction region even further.
 Although this simple model seems to capture qualitative aspects of the three regions, to make a quantitative link to 3D materials with much more complex behavior seems premature at this stage.
-In our calculations, we also identify the hybrid skew scattering regime of the AHE resulting from the higher order scattering processes.
-Such processes appear to be important for the AMR as the nonvertex and vertex diagrammatic parts cancel each other for the Rashba model.
-Our results suggest that the relaxation time approximation is not always reliable for the AMR calculations as it has been shown recently within the Boltzmann equation treatment.
+In our calculations, we also identify the hybrid skew-scattering regime of the AHE (Ref.
+24) resulting from the higher order scattering processes.
+We take such processes into account in our AMR calculations and conclude their importance for the Rashba model in which nonvertex and vertex diagrammatic parts can cancel each other.36 Our results suggest that the relaxation-time approximation is not always reliable for the AMR calculations as it has been shown recently within the Boltzmann equation treatment.35

 The paper is organized as follows.
 In Sec.
-II, we develop a general formulation of transport in multiple-band non-interacting Fermi systems with further generalizations in Appendix A. In Sec.
-III, we calculate the AHE in 2DEG ferromagnet with spin-orbit interaction.
+II, we develop a general formulation of transport in multiple-band noninteracting Fermi systems with further generalizations in Appendix A. In Sec.
+III, we calculate the AHE in two-dimensional electron-gas (2DEG) ferromagnet with spin-orbit interaction.
 The analytical and numerical results are followed by discussions and comparison to other works.
 In Sec.
 IV, we calculate the AMR in 2DEG ferromagnet with spin-orbit interaction.
 Finally in Sec.
 V, we present our conclusions.